Mission Trip to Dominican Republic, border with Haiti. spectacular views, montanous, beautiful village in Dominican Republic.

 Cost for your trip here in dollars: email us and we will send you the new cost, it doesn't change much, its due to increase in gasoline.
 Gasoline here is almost $7. per gal..

-1. Gas $150.
-For us to pick you up at the aiport & return to our village
+1. Gas/lpg expense $150.
+For our missionaries/pastor to pick you up at airport

 5. You should change to pesos in DR at a local bank. for any purchases you might want, snacks, soda, water, souvenirs, etc.